Manslaughter, abuse charges dismissed in Detroit boy's death

-DETROIT – A judge dismissed felony manslaughter and child abuse charges Thursday against a social worker and her boss who were accused of failing to protect a 3-year-old Detroit boy who died, saying there was insufficient evidence.
+DETROIT – A judge has dismissed manslaughter and child abuse charges against a social worker and her boss who were accused of failing to protect a 3-year-old Detroit boy who died.

-Judge Kenneth King made the ruling after hearing several days of testimony in 36th District Court about whether Child Protective Services worker Elaina Brown and her supervisor, Kelly Williams, should face trial on the charges in Aaron Minor's death.
+Judge Kenneth King made the ruling Thursday after testimony about whether Child Protective Services worker Elaina Brown and her supervisor, Kelly Williams should face trial on the charges in Aaron Minor's death.

-The Wayne County prosecutor's office said in a statement that it is reviewing the decision for a possible appeal.
+The Wayne County prosecutor's office says it is reviewing the decision for a possible appeal.